mikhageorge/mikhail-projects/README.md

 by the course instructor .
 • Milestone 2 was implemented using CSS , HTML5 and JavaScript .

-Operating system simulation :
-• The project code simulates an operating system by implementing the round robin (RR) scheduling algorithm to manage system processes.
-It includes creating an interpreter to read and execute code from text files, implementing memory management to store processes, and using mutexes to ensure mutual exclusion over critical resources.
-• The project was implemented using C

 Von Neumann architecture simulation :
 • The project simulates a fictional processor design and architecture called "Fillet-O-Neumann with moves on the side,"based on the Von Neumann design where data and instructions share the same memory.
 It supports three